Fukrey Returns: Plot

-Choocha discovers that he has a new ability to see the future, and calls his new ability Deja Chu.
-He sees a tiger in a cave & boxes that they believe to contain treasure in his latest Deja Chu.
-The group is later caught by Bholi who is angered due to their foolishness, and orders to kill them, but Choocha's Deja Chu impresses her and she forgives them.
-Bholi asks them to find the treasure to which they agree if she releases them.
-Babulal fears that people will recover their money so he invites the boys to his residence.
-Panditji is sent in disguise to keep an eye on them.
-At dinner, the boys are forced to take an oath to help Babulal for their welfare in return.
-The next day, the boys take the blame instead of Babulal who misused people's money while Bholi goes to the CM to hand some factory papers related to Babulal and after the boys leave, police arrive and raid all the lottery shops in Delhi.
-The boys return home and see the disappointment in their loved ones.
+Here, Choocha discovers that he has a new ability to see the future.
+In this ability, he witnesses a tiger in a cave along with many boxes, which the quartet and Panditji believe to contain treasure.
+The group is later captured by Bholi, who is enraged due to their foolishness and orders her henchmen to kill them, but Choocha's newfound ability impresses her and she forgives them.
+Moreover, Bholi orders them to find the treasure to which they agree if she releases them.
+Meanwhile, Babulal fears that the investors will recover their money, so he arranges the quartet's stay at an upper-class hotel.
+Panditji is also sent in disguise to keep an eye on them.
+At dinner, the quartet are forced to take an oath to help Babulal for their welfare in return.
+The next day, the quartet takes the blame instead of Babulal who misused the investors' money, while Bholi visits Brijmohan to hand over some factory documents related to Babulal.
+After the quartet departs happily, the police arrive and raid all the lottery shops in Delhi.
+The quartet return home and see the disappointment in their loved ones.
 They decide to scheme up to earn more money.
-The next day, at Pandit's place, Choocha is forced to see a dream where Lali holds a tiger cub.
+Eventually, at Panditji's house, Choocha is forced to see a dream where Lali holds a tiger cub.

-Meanwhile, Babulal discovers Bholi's plan and ambushes her place.
+Meanwhile, Babulal discovers Bholi's plan and ambushes her warehouse, holding Bholi herself at gunpoint.
 However, he forgives her murder on the pretext to find the treasure.
-To do so, Bholi calls Hunny for it who requests a tiger cub which she sold.
-The four friends and Bholi's guards return to the park where they are joined by Priya and Neetu.
-They dig a hole and enter a cave where they are spotted by the cub's mother.
-However, after escaping, they are led to a factory with huge stack of illegal goods.
-They learns that the products are worth ₹ 400 million.
-Babulal arrives at the place only to discover that the warehouse actually contains Babulal's trade inventory.
-He is angered and orders to banish them but the police arrive on the scene; while estimating worth, Zafar called the police knowing Babulal bought this from China.
-Choocha proposes to Bholi to which she responds with a kiss, surprising everyone.
-Later, the four friends inaugurate an electronics shop with the products they found in the warehouse.
-The film ends with Zafar marrying Neetu in Goa.
+For the mission, Bholi calls Hunny, who requests for the tiger cub she sold.
+The next morning, the quartet, Panditji, and Bholi return to the zoo, where they are all joined by Priya and Neetu.
+The group digs a hole and enters a cave underground where they are witnessed by the cub's mother.
+However, after escaping, they are unexpectedly led to a factory warehouse with huge stack of illegal goods.
+They learns that the products are worth ₹400 million.
+Bholi summons Babulal to the factory as well, only to discover that the warehouse actually contains Babulal's trade inventory.
+He is enraged and orders his henchmen to kill the group, but in a surprising twist, the police arrive at the scene with Brijmohan, as while estimating the value of the goods, Zafar had already called the police after discovering that Babulal had purchased the products from China.
+After Babulal is arrested and charged by the police, Brijmohan felicitates the group, and Choocha proposes to Bholi to which she responds with a kiss, amusing everyone.
+Later, the quartet inaugurates an electronics shop with the products they discovered in the warehouse.
+The film ends with Hunny, Zafar, and Choocha marrying Priya, Neetu, and Bholi, respectively, in Goa.